Ma khaen - Laotian mountain pepper

-The pepper is mainly collected by women, and is an important source of income.
-In the Luang Prabang region, according to FAO data, ma khaen is the fifth most important non-woody forest product.
-For a long time, the bushes were completely cut down to harvest the berries, nowadays the harvest takes place in a sustainable way, without deforestation.
+The pepper is mainly collected by women and is an important source of income.
+In the Luang Prabang region, ma khaen is the fifth most important non-woody forest product, according to FAO data.
+For a long time, the entire bushes were cut down to harvest the berries, but nowadays the harvest takes place sustainably, without deforestation.

-This mountain pepper is the berry of an exclusively wild Szechuan pepper, or actually peppers.
-The berry comes from the Zanthoxylum rhetsa or the Zanthoxylum limonella.
+This mountain pepper is the berry of an exclusively wild Sichuan pepper, or actually peppers.
+The berry comes from the Zanthoxylum rhetsa or Zanthoxylum limonella.
 It is famous for its flavor palette, not so much for its pungency, as you would expect from a Sichuan pepper.

 It has a gently pungent sharpness and the unmistakable citrus flavor (mandarin) that becomes stronger and sweeter when the pepper is heated.
-The tree on which this pepper grows is the Indian mountain pepper or Indian triphal, which grows naturally in an area called the Indamalaya, the ecozone that stretches from India to the Indonesian island of Sulawesi, including Vietnam.
-The tree grows up to 1.
-500 meters altitude in moist, dense forests.
+The tree on which this pepper grows is the Indian mountain pepper or Indian triphal, which grows naturally in an area called the Indamalaya, the ecozone that extends from India to the Indonesian island of Sulawesi, including in Vietnam.
+The tree grows up to 1.500 meters altitude in moist, dense forests.

-The berry is quite small, just like the berry of the Andaliman and, like the Andaliman, is harvested by hand.
-No sinecure, because the branches of the Zanthoxylum have vicious spines.
-The berries grow in smaller clusters that when dried manifest as 'mini star anise'.
+The berry is quite small, just like the berry of the andaliman and, like the andaliman, is harvested by hand.
+No easy task, because the branches of the Zanthoxylum have vicious spines.
+The berries grow in smaller clusters that manifest themselves when dried as 'mini star anise'.
 Each berry contains one seed.

 The unique sharpness experience of sanshol

-The tingling is accompanied by a slight numbness, jokingly compared to tasting a 9-volt battery.
-A single berry is enough to experience that!
-This somato sensation, stimulation through touch, has been used as an anesthetic in traditional medicine in Asia for centuries.
-Its operation is very complex and the subject of extensive studies.
-Hydroxy-α-sanshol in particular is said to cause the tingling sensation, and there are certain parallels with the sharpness experience of capsaicin, the pungent substance in chili pepper, but also with menthol and mustard oil.
+The tingling is accompanied by a slight numbness, jokingly compared to tasting a 9 volt battery.
+One single berry is enough to experience that!
+This somato sensation, stimulation by touch, has been used as an anesthetic in traditional medicine in Asia for centuries.
+The effect is very complex and the subject of extensive studies.
+Hydroxy-α-sanshol in particular is said to cause the tingling, and there are certain parallels with the pungency sensation of capsaicin, the pungent substance in chili peppers, but also with menthol and mustard oil.

 Smell and taste

-The berries have a complex aroma, in which you can taste mandarin peel and tea, but also aniseed and menthol, and the sweet notes of angelica.
-The smell is related to that of black pepper due to the high content of sabinene, which is higher in the dried berry than in the fresh one.
-This is the flavor palette:
+The berries have a complex aroma, in which you taste tangerine peel and tea, but also anise and menthol, and the sweet notes of angelica.
+The smell is similar to that of black pepper due to the high sabinene content, which is higher in the dried berry than in the fresh.
+This is the taste palette:

-- D-limonene (dipentene), sweetish citrus flavour, present in moderate amounts in nutmeg, mace and cardamom,
+- D-limonene (dipentene), sweet citrus flavor, occurring modestly in nutmeg, mace and cardamom,

-- β-phellandrene, pleasant mint and citrus flavour, also found in allspice,
+- β-phellandrene, pleasant mint and citrus flavor, also found in allspice,

 - carvotan acetone, also minty, as in angelica.